apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

 * Command:

-        hdfs storagepolicies -isSPSRunning
+        hdfs storagepolicies -isSatisfierRunning

-### Activate or Deactivate SPS without restarting Namenode
+### Enable or Disable SPS without restarting Namenode
-If administrator wants to activate or deactivate SPS feature while Namenode is running, first he/she needs to update the desired value(true or false) for the configuration item `dfs.storage.policy.satisfier.activate` in configuration file (`hdfs-site.xml`) and then run the following Namenode reconfig command
+If administrator wants to enable or disable SPS feature while Namenode is running, first he/she needs to update the desired value(true or false) for the configuration item `dfs.storage.policy.satisfier.enabled` in configuration file (`hdfs-site.xml`) and then run the following Namenode reconfig command

 +       hdfs dfsadmin -reconfig namenode <host:ipc_port> start